top of page

 Calculating customer lifetime value (LTV) for a SaaS business

-Customer LTV actually says a lot about a SaaS business.
+Customer lifetime value actually says a lot about a SaaS business.
 For a growing startup, it's not only an indicator of product-market fit and future success, but also it can inform any number of critical business decisions, including:

-• How much you should spend on customer success and retention.
+• How much you should spend on customer success and customer retention

-There's just one catch: customer LTV can be a little more difficult to calculate, compared to other SaaS metrics.
+There's just one catch: customer lifetime value can be a little more difficult to calculate, compared to other SaaS metrics.
 Difficult, but not impossible!

-We walk you through some formulas and an example below so you can get started tracking customer LTV and stay on top of your startup's performance.
+We walk you through some formulas and an example below so you can get started tracking lifetime value and stay on top of your startup's performance.

-There are several ways to calculate customer LTV that range from simple formulas based on customer success metrics, like Average Revenue per Account (ARPA) and Customer Churn, to complex predictive models.
+There are several ways to calculate customer lifetime value that range from simple formulas based on customer success metrics, like Average Revenue per Account (ARPA) and Customer Churn, to complex predictive models.

-Below, are two common formulas you can use to estimate customer LTV.
+Below, are two common formulas you can use to estimate customer lifetime value (LTV).

 Formula 1